wyounas/wyounas.github.io/_posts/2025-12-23-how-to-help-santa-claus-concurrently.md

 Let's now consider three failure scenarios.

-- Santa may deliver toys without all nine reindeer being ready.
+- Santa delivers toys even though fewer than nine reindeer are actually ready.
-- Under a subtle interleaving, Santa may do the seemingly impossible, delivering toys with the reindeer while consulting with the elves at the same time.
+- Under a subtle interleaving, Santa ends up doing something impossible in the real world: delivering toys _and_ consulting with elves at the same time.
-- Santa may consult with elves even when a full group of nine reindeer is already waiting.
+- Santa chooses to consult with elves even though nine reindeer are already waiting and ready to go.

 We’ll look at each of these failure scenarios next, and then work toward a solution that satisfies all puzzle constraints.
 Before that, let’s briefly introduce the Promela concepts we’ll need: channels, options, and guards.